anadkatm1993/one-trade-store/README.md

 All apis are exposed as rest services and created using Springboot framework.

+H2 Database is used to store / fetch trades information

 The below functionalities are provided in this api :

 -> Fetch existing trades